viamrobotics/docs/docs/installation/beaglebone-install.md

 # SMEs: Joe Karlsson, Shawn, Matt, and Rand
 ---

-The [BeagleBone AI-64](https://docs.beagleboard.org/latest/boards/beaglebone/ai-64/) from [BeagleBoard.org](https://beagleboard.org/) is an open-source computer based on the Texas Instruments TDA4VM processor, filling the gap between small Single Board Computers (SBCs) and more powerful industrial computers.
+The <a href="https://docs.beagleboard.org/latest/boards/beaglebone/ai-64/" target="_blank">BeagleBone AI-64</a> from <a href="https://beagleboard.org/" target="_blank">BeagleBoard.org</a> is an open-source computer based on the Texas Instruments TDA4VM processor, filling the gap between small Single Board Computers (SBCs) and more powerful industrial computers.
 In this tutorial, we will show you how to set up your BeagleBone AI-64 with Debian, and install Viam.

 {{% figure src="../img/beaglebone-install/image4.png" alt="BeagleBone AI-64 front at 45° angle." title="BeagleBone AI-64 front at 45° angle." %}}

 {{% alert title="Note" color="note" %}}

-You can find an official guide from BeagleBone on getting started at [beagleboard.org/getting-started](https://beagleboard.org/getting-started).
+You can find an official guide from BeagleBone on getting started at <a href="https://beagleboard.org/getting-started" target="_blank">beagleboard.org/getting-started</a>.

 {{% /alert %}}